- Faculty and Staff

 - Application and Admission Process

-The Master of Public Administration (MPA) Program at CSU Stanislaus offers a well-regarded and well-established professional graduate-level course of study designed to prepare our students for the challenges and opportunities of a career in public service, non-profit entities, or for-profit firms that have close ties with the public sector.
+The Master of Public Administration (MPA) Program at Stanislaus State offers a well-regarded and well-established professional graduate-level course of study designed to prepare our students for the challenges and opportunities of a career in public service, non-profit entities, or for-profit firms that have close ties with the public sector.
 The MPA Program provides education and training of public administrators and policy analysts for leadership and management careers at the local, state, and national levels--with particular emphasis on government and non-profit organizations in California.
 The Program covers management science and the political, ethical, and organizational challenges that will be and are encountered in the public sector of the 21st century.

 Program faculty and the comprehensive MPA curriculum provide students the foundational knowledge, practical skills, administrative capacities, and intellectual tools necessary for effective public management and the successful fulfillment of their professional duties and responsibilities.
 The MPA at Stanislaus is nationally accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) and the program has served for many of our graduates as a successful launching point for careers in both government service and non-profits as well as providing opportunities for those already working in the public sector to expand and further hone their administrative skills, assisting them in advancing within and beyond their current organizations.
 Stanislaus MPA faculty are effective and committed teachers and scholars who train students to become tomorrow's productive public sector professionals in an increasingly challenging and complex governance environment.
 MPA professors promote proficiency in analysis, knowledge of theory and practice, and a genuine appreciation of service in and to the public interest.